SEMINARS

 • The T-ƒO2 path of kimberlite melts

-Large Irregular Type II Diamonds: Genesis and Transport to Surface
+Large Irregular Type II diamonds: genesis and transport to surface

-Invited Speaker: Dr. Evan Smith, Gemological Institute of America
+Primary Lecture: Dr. Evan Smith, Gemological Institute of America

 Expect to hear about: